Table of Contents Show

 1.5.
 Zion National Park

-Zion National Park is one of the oldest and most visited Utah national parks, celebrating its 100th anniversary in 2009.
+Zion National Park is one of the oldest and most visited national parks, celebrating its 100th anniversary in 2009.
 With nearly 3 million visitors per year coming to see its soaring towers and massive monoliths, the park has come to rely on its internal transportation system to keep the fragile ecological park system running.

 Open-air shuttles transport visitors around the park to see spectacular formations such as The Great White Throne and Angels Landing.